CoRE-RG/CoRE4INET/README.md

 * Added IEEE 802.1Qbv shaping.
 (Including scheduled gate control list and credit based shaper)

+## Features
+* Best Efford Crosstraffic
+* IEEE 802.1Q / IEEE P802.1p VLANs and Priorities
+* Time-Sensitive Networking (TSN)
+* IEEE 802.1 Audio/Video Bridging (AVB)
+* TTEthernet (AS6802)
+* IP over Realtime-Ethernet

+## History
+CoRE4INET was first introduced as TTE4INET at the [4th International Workshop on OMNeT++ (2011)](http://www.omnet-workshop.org/2011/) along with the [4th International ICST Conference on Simulation Tools and Techniques (2011)](http://www.simutools.org/2011/).
+You can find the [publication](http://core.informatik.haw-hamburg.de/images/publications/papers/sdkks-eifre-11a.pdf) and [slides](http://core.informatik.haw-hamburg.de/images/publications/papers/sdkks-eifre-11b.pdf) here.

+Since there were changes necessary to support OMNeT++ 4.2 and INET 2.0, it was completely redesigned.
+When more real-time Ethernet protocols were added the project was renamed from TTE4INET to CoRE4INET to show that it does not only contain time-triggered protocols.

+## References
+If you would like to reference this project please use the following [publication](http://core.informatik.haw-hamburg.de/images/publications/papers/sdkks-eifre-11a.pdf):

+T. Steinbach, H. Dieumo Kenfack, F. Korf, and T. C. Schmidt.
+An Extension of the OMNeT++ INET Framework for Simulating Real-time Ethernet with High Accuracy.
+In Proceedings of the 4th International ICST Conference on Simulation Tools and Techniques, SIMUTools '11, pages 375-382, ICST, Brussels, Belgium, Belgium, 2011.
+ICST (Institute for Computer Sciences, Social-Informatics and Telecommunications Engineering).

 ## Quick Start
 1. Download OMNeT++ 5.5.1
     * [https://omnetpp.org/download/](https://omnetpp.org/download/)